 Apostrophes often cause writers a great deal of anxiety.
-Indeed, some writers avoid their use altogether for fear of misusing apostrophes.
-Spend just a little time on this section, read the explanations, complete the exercises and you will become an expert on the use of apostrophes.
+Spend a little time on this section, read the explanations, complete the exercises and you will become an expert on the use of apostrophes.

 Apostrophes are used for two main reasons: